 Pumpkin Seeds - They are high in Omega-3 essential fatty acids which are powerful anti-inflammatory agents.
 The seeds of the pumpkin were used by American Indians to treat bladder, kidney and digestive problems.

 Prelief® – This product is a calcium glycerophosphate, a food-grade mineral classified as a dietary supplement, for use with acidic foods and beverages, it acts as an alkalising agent to enable some with IC/PBS to tolerate certain foods that may cause irritation.
 Prelief® comes in two forms, powder or tablets.
-It is available to purchase in the UK from www.nutricentre.com.
-COB members receive a 10% discount when purchasing this product.
-Please contact the COB office for the product code to obtain your membership discount.
-The COB Foundation conducted a Prelief® trial in 1998, for trial results please contact us (only available for members).
+It is available from Amazon or from the COB Shop - click here --Welcome to the COB Shop The COB Foundation conducted a Prelief® trial in 1998, for trial results please contact us (only available for members).

 All of the above supplements can be purchased at most health food shops or via the internet.